 Polar Bear Plunge

 With an average temperature of 45°F, Wilbur Ladd Lake will put you to the test to complete the Polar Bear Plunge.
 In order to earn this award, adults and youth who participate in this must take a dip in the lake during a scheduled morning time, submerse themselves completely in the water, rise up out of the water, and recite the Scout Oath and Law while standing in the water.
-Once completed you will be able to purchase the coveted Polar Plunge Patch.
+All Polar Plunge participants will be recognized at the closing campfire on Friday evening.

 Baden Powell Scouts